 Yes.
 In order to have a wedding in Grand Teton National Park, you’ll need to purchase a $200 permit.

-To obtain your permit, fill out the application on the park’s website, email it to firstname.lastname@example.org, and then they will call you and collect the payment information over the phone.
+To obtain your permit, fill out the application on the park’s website, email it to email@example.com.
+They will then call you and collect the payment information over the phone.

 How Many Guests Can I Bring?

 While there is no specific capacity listed on their site, if you want to get married within the park, it’s recommended that your total party stay under 15 people.
 This includes the bride and groom, as well as any additional vendors present.

 How to Get a Marriage License in Wyoming

 If you want to get a marriage license in Wyoming, you must apply in person.

 The most popular place to get a marriage license is in Jackson Hole, which is directly outside of the park.
 To get a marriage license, you need to make an appointment at the County Clerk’s Office.
 Be sure to bring a photo I.D. and the marriage questionnaire, which can be found on their site.
 You’ll also need to bring $30 cash or $31.50 on your card.

 There is no waiting period in Wyoming, meaning you can pick up your marriage license and get married on the same day.